 - Finally position the egg yolk in the center of each patty.
 Serve with salt and pepper to taste.

 Reduce the serving size and serve smaller portions as a starter.
 Just make sure to always keep the one egg per serving!

-Put the meat in the freezer for 15 minutes before chopping to stiffen it, making the meat easier to work with.
+Put the meat in the freezer for 15 minutes before chopping to firm it up.
+This will make the meat easier to work with.

 For a finer and more uneven cut, use the edge of a sharp knife to scrape the meat instead of chopping it.

 There are endless variations of steak tartare.
-Try serving with fried capers, use eggs from quail or add a dash of cognac to the meat.
+Try serving with fried capers, use quail eggs or add a dash of cognac to the meat.
 Let your imagination run wild!

 Lots of varieties of beef can be used for this recipe.
 Best suited are tender steak cuts of beef with very low fat content and no connective tissue.
 Multiple cuts can be blended together, creating even more combinations of flavor.
 Do not use ground beef, however, as you cannot control the quality of the ingredients and store-bought ground beef should not be eaten raw.